The secret to being productive at work is rest breaks.

 Did you know, according to new research, it takes approximately 66 days to form a new habit?
 A habit refers to a behaviour that is routine and tends to occur automatically.

 The message here is, if you’re persistent and stick to taking much-needed breaks during your work day it will become second nature to you.
-Meaning you’ll be performing better and more consistently.
+Meaning you’ll be performing better and more consistently without having to force yourself.

 For more insightful reads, take a look at our other news articles.